Skip to content

 • Built-in & custom MCPs

-Ships with a charts MCP (18+ Vega-Lite + Mermaid tools) and a skills MCP.
+Ships with agents, charts, clock, skills, and workflows MCPs for agent authoring, visuals, time-aware reasoning, skill-bundle management, and repeatable workflow setup.
 Add your own stdio or HTTP MCPs from Settings, with SSRF and shell-metacharacter policies enforced at save time.

 Skills & MCPs